wmo-im/wis2box/docs/source/reference/running/station-metadata.rst

    wis2box metadata station get WSI >> ~/wis2box-data/metadata/station/station_list.csv

-After using the command-line to cache the station metadata, you will need to associate the stations with one or more topics to see the stations in the wis2box-ui.
+After using the command-line to cache the station metadata, you will need to associate the stations with one or more topics to visualize the stations in the wis2box-ui.

-If you want to associate all stations in your station metadata to one topic, you can use the following command:
+To associate all stations in your station metadata to one topic, you can use the following command:

 .. code-block:: bash

    wis2box metadata station add-topic <topic-id>

-If you want to add a topic to a single station, you can use the following command:
+To add a topic to a single station, you can use the following command:

 .. code-block:: bash

    python3 wis2box-ctl.py login
    wis2box metadata station add-topic --wsi <station-id> <topic-id>

-If you want to add a topic to all stations from a specific territory, for example Italy, you can use the following command:
+To add a topic to all stations from a specific territory, for example Italy, you can use the following command:

 .. code-block:: bash